mani-repos-link/unirooms/readme.md

 ### Run server
 In order to start the server, execute the following command: `python3 unirooms/api_runner.py`

+This command will start the server for development not for production.

 In output, there will be given a url i.e http://127.0.0.1:5000/.
 Open that url in your browser and *voilà*.

+In order to run for production, you have to execute the following command:
+`gunicorn unirooms.api.api:app` from project root directory.

 `/` endpoint will return the list of the endpoints that are available for this api.